fesvictor/TCLCPhase2/analysis/README.md

 This question remains unknown.
 Will need to ask Dr. Victor in the future again.

 ## How to run test for each process?
-Make sure you are in the dir of `analysis_process`.
+Make sure you are in the dir of `analysis`.
 ```
 $ ./test
 ```